Zaha Hadid – The MAXXI Museum Rome – part 2

 This was one of the first projects for which Zaha Hadid experimented with a fluid, curvilinear geometry made in concrete, an evolution from her earlier works, like the Fire Station at the Vitra Campus and the Bergiselschanze ski jump in Innsbruck, also made in concrete but with a more “angular” appearance.

-Maybe it’s just a coincidence, but Hadid once told that her approach to concrete architecture was inspired by the work of preeminent Italian engineer Pier Luigi Nervi, a specialist in concrete shells who also designed the Palazzetto dello Sport, a 1956 sports hall located at a short distance from the MAXXI.
+Maybe it’s just a coincidence, but Hadid once said that her approach to concrete architecture was inspired by the work of preeminent Italian engineer Pier Luigi Nervi, a specialist in concrete shells who also designed the Palazzetto dello Sport, a 1956 sports hall located at a short distance from the MAXXI.

 He has always had a profound influence on my work […] Nervi’s experimental approach led to revolutionary solutions, especially as regards materials and building techniques”. (from the catalog of the “Pier Luigi Nervi” exhibition, Maxxi, 2011).